Weekday cartoon: 2005–2020

+In 2016, a new sub-channel network called Light TV began airing cartoons on weekday mornings full time for the first time since This TV dropped the format three years earlier.
+In late September 2019 it was discontinued as the network winded down operations, thus reducing to once a week.

 KidsClick was an attempt by Sinclair Broadcast Group, one of the United States' largest owners of broadcast television stations, to re-establish a market for entertainment-based children's programming and cartoons on broadcast television.
 Launching July 1, 2017, KidsClick was carried on stations owned by Sinclair and by This TV, as Sinclair was attempting to attempted acquisition of Tribune Media by Sinclair Broadcast Group at the time (when the deal collapsed amid antitrust concerns, KidsClick moved to TBD, already owned by Sinclair in July 2018).
-It consisted mostly of rerun and imported programming from the past decade, none of which had any educational content.
+It consisted mostly of rerun and imported programming from the past several years, none of which had any educational content.
 KidsClick ended its run March 31, 2019, 21 months after its launch.

-Cable television

-Numerous early cable networks that began in the 1970s and 1980s followed a similar full-service approach to their programming to their broadcast counterparts; this included children's programming blocks, both on weekdays and Saturday mornings.
-The number of cable channels began to increase rapidly in the 1990s, allowing the diverse full-service networks to split their programming onto specialized networks.
-In the fall of 1996, the USA Network discontinued its long-running animation block, the USA Cartoon Express; its sister block, the USA Action Extreme Team, which began in 1995, continued until 1998.
-TNT followed in the fall of 1998, replacing its cartoons with drama series; TBS (as well as its then-Atlanta parent station WPCH-TV) also followed suit in the fall of 1999 to focus on sitcoms (in those cases, it was specifically to direct viewers to co-owned Cartoon Network and later, Boomerang).
-In September 2006, ABC Family dropped its Jetix lineup, making it exclusive to Toon Disney.
-"Ready Set Learn" ended its run on TLC in 2008 and became exclusive only to Discovery Kids.
-Also, in 2014, Disney Channel's weekday lineup would consist solely of its live-action sitcoms.
+2020s

-Today, weekday cartoons are relegated to basic cable networks such as Nickelodeon and Disney Channel for much of the day; along with educational and family-oriented programs (as well as educational-oriented networks such as Universal Kids); and Cartoon Network airs children's programming until 8 p.m.
+Currently, weekday cartoons are relegated to basic cable networks such as Nickelodeon and Disney Channel for much of the day; along with educational and family-oriented programs (as well as educational-oriented networks such as Universal Kids); and Cartoon Network airs children's programming until 8 p.m.
 Eastern Time Zone, when the network switches to the teen- and adult-oriented block Adult Swim, from 8 p.m. to 6 a.m.
 Eastern Time Zone.
-Other channels focusing on children's programs that are available through digital cable as well as satellite television that feature animated series on weekdays include Boomerang (a spin-off of Cartoon Network, which runs primarily classic cartoons); Disney XD (which airs a mixture of cartoons and live action series); Nicktoons (a channel that is dedicated spin off from Nickelodeon, which is featuring that network's original animated programs as well as series exclusive to Nicktoons); and educational-oriented channels such as Universal Kids, Disney Junior and Nick Jr.
+Other channels focusing on children's programs that are available through digital cable as well as satellite television that feature animated series on weekdays include Boomerang (a spin-off of Cartoon Network, which runs primarily classic cartoons); Disney XD (which airs a mixture of cartoons and live action series); Nicktoons (a digital channel that is dedicated spin-off from Nickelodeon, which is featuring that network's original animated programs as well as series exclusive to Nicktoons); and educational-oriented channels such as Universal Kids (now-defunct), Disney Junior and the Nick Jr. Channel.